thinkshiftsgroup/DootlingBackend/AUTH_API.md

 ### 1. Register
 **POST** `/register`

-Register a new user and send OTP verification code to email.
-No password is required during registration.
+Register a new user with password and send OTP verification code to email.
 Full name is automatically generated from firstname and lastname.

 **Request Body:**
 ```json